jeticg/Evangelion-Uebersicht-Widget/README.md

 ## Memory Usage VS Memory Pressure
 As of version 0.X11a, the memory cell will show memory pressure levels (NORMAL, WARN, CRITICAL) rather than the memory usage percentage.
 The reason behind this move is simple: **memory usage percentage makes little sense in OSX now.**

 **To explain:** A few years ago, OSX implemented a new virtual memory technology called memory compression (OK it's actually rather ancient, but people stopped using it as memory got much cheaper back in the 90s).
-Imagine you have a lot of stuff taking up memory, but you can not tell exactly how much because you do not know how many of them are compressed.
+Imagine you have a lot of stuff taking up memory, but you cannot tell exactly how much because you do not know how many of them are compressed.
 Therefore, memory usage percentage no longer matters as much as it looks like.
-Instead, we use meomory pressure levels, which shows the degree to whcih the performance is slowed down by memory usage.
+Instead, we use memory pressure levels, which shows the degree to which the performance is slowed down by memory usage.
 OSX defines 3 levels: **NORMAL**, **WARN**, **CRITICAL**:

 *  **NORMAL:** Everything is fine.
 No performance issue!
 *  **WARN:** There might be noticeable drop in performance.
 The user is advised to clean up the memory (or upgrade the RAM).